-- icon_image_alt This variable is used to define an optional string that is used in the ALT tag of the image specified by the <icon_image> argument.
-The ALT tag is used in the status, extended information and statusmap CGIs. - poller_tag This variable is used to define the poller_tag of checks from this service.
-All of theses checks will be taken by pollers that have this value in their poller_tags parameter. - By default there is no poller_tag, so all untaggued pollers can take it. - duplicate_foreach This is used to generate serveral service with only one service declaration.
-Shinken understands this statement as: "Create a service for earch key in the variable".
-Usually, this statement come with a "\$KEY\$" string in the service_description (to have a differente name) and in the check_command (you want also a diffrent check) - service_dependencies This variable is used to define services that this service is dependent of for notifications.
-It's a comma separated list of services: host, service_description, host, service_description.
-For each service a service_dependency will be created with default values (notification_failure_criteria as 'u,c,w' and no dependency_period).
-For more complex failure criteria or dpendency period you must create a service_dependency object, as described in advanced dependency configuraton.
+service\dependencies This variable is used to define services that this service is dependent of for notifications.
+It's a comma separated list of services: host, service\description, host, service\description.
+For each service a service\dependency will be created with default values (notification\failure\criteria as 'u,c,w' and no dependency\period).
+For more complex failure criteria or dependency period you must create a service\dependency object, as described in advanced dependency configuraton.
 The host can be omitted from the configuration, which means that the service dependency is for the same host.

 '''

-service_dependencies hostA, service_descriptionA, hostB, service_descriptionB service_dependencies , service_descriptionA, , service_descriptionB, hostC, service_descriptionC
+service_dependencies hostA, service_descriptionA, hostB, service_descriptionB service_dependencies , service_descriptionA,, service_descriptionB, hostC, service_descriptionC

 '''

-- By default this value is void so there is no linked dependencies.
-This is typically used to make a service dependant on an agent software, like an NRPE check dependant on the availability of the NRPE agent. - business_impact This variable is used to set the importance we gave to this service from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
-The default value is 2. - icon_set This variable is used to set the icon in the Shinken Webui.
-For now, values are only: database, disk, network_service, server - maintenance_period Shinken-specific variable to specify a recurring downtime period.
-This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no "blackout" times). announcement - labels This variable may be used to place arbitrary labels (separated by comma character).
-Those labels may be used in other configuration objects such as business rules to identify groups of services. - business_rule_output_template Classic service check output is managed by the underlying plugin (the check output is the plugin stdout).
-For business rules, as there's no real plugin behind, the output may be controlled by a template string defined in business_rule_output_template directive. - business_rule_smart_notifications This variable may be used to activate smart notifications on business rules.
-This allows to stop sending notification if all underlying problems have been acknowledged. - business_rule_smart_notifications By default, downtimes are not taken into account by business rules smart notifications processing.
-This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged). - business_rule_host_notification_options This option allows to enforce business rules underlying hosts notification options to easily compose a consolidated meta check.
-This is especially useful for business rules relying on grouping expansion. - business_rule_service_notification_options This option allows to enforce business rules underlying services notification options to easily compose a consolidated meta check.
-This is especially useful for business rules relying on grouping expansion. - trigger_name This options define the trigger that will be executed after a check result (passive or active).
-This file trigger_name.trig has to exist in the trigger directory or sub-directories.
+By default this value is void so there is no linked dependencies.
+This is typically used to make a service dependent on an agent software, like an NRPE check dependent on the availability of the NRPE agent.

+- business\impact This variable is used to set the importance we gave to this service from the less important (0 = nearly nobody will see if it's in error) to the maximum (5 = you lost your job if it fail).
+The default value is 2. - icon\set This variable is used to set the icon in the Shinken Webui.
+For now, values are only: database, disk, network service, server - maintenance\period Shinken-specific variable to specify a recurring downtime period.
+This works like a scheduled downtime, so unlike a check\period with exclusions, checks will still be made (no "blackout" times). announcement - host\dependency\enabled This variable may be used to remove the dependency between a service and its parent host.
+Used for volatile services that need notification related to itself and not depend on the host notifications. - labels This variable may be used to place arbitrary labels (separated by comma character).
+Those labels may be used in other configuration objects such as business rules to identify groups of services. - business\rule\output\template Classic service check output is managed by the underlying plugin (the check output is the plugin stdout).
+For business rules, as there's no real plugin behind, the output may be controlled by a template string defined in business\rule\output\template directive. - business\rule\smart\notifications This variable may be used to activate smart notifications on business rules.
+This allows to stop sending notification if all underlying problems have been acknowledged. - business\rule\smart\notifications By default, downtimes are not taken into account by business rules smart notifications processing.
+This variable allows to extend smart notifications to underlying hosts or service checks under downtime (they are treated as if they were acknowledged). - business\rule\host\notification\options This option allows to enforce business rules underlying hosts notification options to easily compose a consolidated meta check.
+This is especially useful for business rules relying on grouping expansion. - business\rule\service\notification\options This option allows to enforce business rules underlying services notification options to easily compose a consolidated meta check.
+This is especially useful for business rules relying on grouping expansion.